 How to Advertise IPv6 Networks in RIPng

-IPv6 Routing Information Protocol (RIP) also known as RIPng (RIP Next Generation) to support IPv6 addresses.
-It is a Distance Vector routing protocol uses a hop count as a routing metric.
-After enabling IPv6 RIP, we also need to configure advertisement of IPv6 RIP routes.
+IPv6 Routing Information Protocol (RIP), also known as RIPng (RIP Next Generation), supports IPv6 addresses.
+It is a Distance Vector routing protocol that uses a hop count as a routing metric.
+After enabling IPv6 RIP, we also need to configure the advertisement of IPv6 RIP routes.
 We can display IPv6 RIP settings to verify the configuration of RIPng.

-It is useful as a foundation for understanding basic network routing.
-Now examine the reference topology in the figure.
-In this topology, all routers basic configuration has done and all interfaces of the routers in the reference topology had configured and enabled.
-There are no dynamic routing and static routes configured on the routers so, remote network access is currently not possible.
+It is helpful as a foundation for understanding basic network routing.
+Now, examine the reference topology in the figure.
+In this topology, all routers’ basic configurations have been completed, and all router interfaces have been configured and enabled.
+However, there are no dynamic routing and static routes configured on the routers, so remote network access is currently not possible.

-The IPv6 unicast-routing must be configured on all routers before the configuration of an IPv6 route to forward IPv6 packets.
-In the RIPv2 we enable RIP on the router configuration mode only but RIPng is needed to enable on each interface of the router on interface mode.
+The IPv6 unicast routing must be configured on all routers before configuring an IPv6 route to forward IPv6 packets.
+In the RIPv2, we enable RIP on the router configuration mode only, but RIPng is needed to allow for on each interface of the router on interface mode.
 There is no <network network-address> command available in RIPng.

 Configuration

 So, let’s come to the above topology configuration.
-As I said earlier that all basic configuration and IP address configuration on Routers interfaces has been done, so we only now required the configuration of RIP next-generation on all interfaces:
+As I said earlier, all basic configuration and IP address configuration on router interfaces has been done, so we only now require the configuration of RIP next-generation on all interfaces:

 Router0